SungHoHong2/Leetcode-Experiment/medium/Word_Ladder/README.md

     def visitWordNode(self, queue, visited, others_visited):
         # pop from the queue
         # check all possible combinations by iterating the total length of the word
-            # get the intermediate words for current word
-            # get all the possible candidates from the map
+            # get all the possible candidates from the current word
                 # If the intermediate word is already visited by the other BFS
                     # return the current number of conversions + conversions from other BFS
                 # if the converted word is not yet visited